yao116/Pet-Social-Platform-App/README.md

 ## Files

 ```
-* weapp folder is for webb application
+	* The weapp folder is for webb application
-* Nested bullet Pet_Data_Tables contains all the tables inserted into the databases
+	* The PetHappyWeHappy_backup.sql is the sql file to create the database
-* Nested bullet PetHappyWeHappy_backup.sql is the sql file to create the database
+	* The Pet_Data_Tables contains all the tables inserted into the databases
 ```